yukichou/diffusion_anomaly/README.md

 - You may use, modify, and distribute this code **for academic or educational purposes**.
 - **Commercial use is strictly prohibited** without explicit written permission from the authors.
 - If you use this code in your research, please cite our paper.
+- This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+See https://creativecommons.org/licenses/by-nc/4.0/ for details.

 © Jae Hyuck Choi, 2025